tweag/nickel/doc/manual/types-vs-contracts.md

 property you want (such as in `#ValidUrl -> #Port -> #ValidUrl`) or if the type system is not powerful enough to see that your code is correct.

-Type annotations do have a runtime cost.
-If you hit contracts-related performances issues, you can always disable some contract checks using specific flags (TO BE PRECISED ONCE WE HAVE THOSE FLAGS).
-With annotations, code is still typechecked, and you can turn contracts checking back on for debugging.
-Without annotations, you're out of luck.

 What to do depends on the context:

 - *Anonymous function: nothing*.
 Short, anonymous functions can